weltond/DataStructure/LeetCode/trie/README.md

 3. If query is present and is end of word in Trie, print query.
 This can quickly checked by seeing if last matching node has `isEndWord`flag set.
 We use this flag in Trie to mark end of word nodes for purpose of searching.
 4. If last matching node of query has no children, return.
 5. Else recursively print all nodes under subtree of last matching node.

+* How can we improve this?

+    - The number of matches might just be too large so we have to be selective while displaying them.
+    - We can restric ourselves to diplay only relevant results.
+By relevant, we can consider the past search history and show only the most searched matching strings as relevant results.
+    - Store another value for the each node where `isLeaf` is true which contains the number of hits for that query search.
+      - E.g. If "hat" is searched for 10 times, then we store this `10` at the last node for "hat".
+Now when we want to show the recommandations, we display the top k matches with the highest hits.